Alluxio/alluxio/docs/Configuration-Settings.md

 <tr>
   <td>tachyon.max.columns</td>
   <td>1000</td>
-  <td>Maximum number of columns allowed in RawTable, must be set on the client and server side</td>
+  <td>Maximum number of columns allowed in RawTable, must be set on the client and server side.</td>
 </tr>
 <tr>
   <td>tachyon.table.metadata.byte</td>
   <td>5242880</td>
-  <td>Maximum allowable size (in bytes) of RawTable metadata, must be set on the server side</td>
+  <td>Maximum allowable size (in bytes) of RawTable metadata, must be set on the server side.</td>
 </tr>
 <tr>
   <td>fs.s3n.awsAccessKeyId</td>
   <td>null</td>
-  <td>S3 aws access key id when using S3 as the under storage system.</td>
+  <td>S3 AWS access key id when using S3 as the under storage system.</td>
 </tr>
 <tr>
   <td>fs.s3n.awsSecretAccessKey</td>
   <td>null</td>
-  <td>S3 aws secret access key id when using S3 as the under storage system.</td>
+  <td>S3 AWS secret access key id when using S3 as the under storage system.</td>
 </tr>
 <tr>
   <td>tachyon.underfs.glusterfs.mounts</td>
   <td>null</td>
-  <td>Glusterfs volume mount points, e.g. /vol</td>
+  <td>GlusterFS volume mount points, e.g. `/vol`.</td>
 </tr>
 <tr>
   <td>tachyon.underfs.glusterfs.volumes</td>
   <td>null</td>
-  <td>Glusterfs volume names, e.g. tachyon_vol</td>
+  <td>GlusterFS volume names, e.g. `tachyon_vol`.</td>
 </tr>
 <tr>
   <td>tachyon.underfs.glusterfs.mapred.system.dir</td>
   <td>glusterfs:///mapred/system</td>
-  <td>Optionally specify subdirectory under Glusterfs for intermediary MapReduce data.</td>
+  <td>Optionally, specify subdirectory under GlusterFS for intermediary MapReduce data.</td>
 </tr>
 <tr>
   <td>tachyon.underfs.hdfs.prefixes</td>
   <td>hdfs:// glusterfs:///</td>
-  <td>Optionally specify which prefixes should run through the Apache Hadoop implementation of
+  <td>Optionally, specify which prefixes should run through the Apache Hadoop implementation of
     UnderFileSystem.
 The delimiter is any whitespace and/or ','</td>
 </tr>
 <tr>
   <td>tachyon.master.retry</td>
   <td>29</td>
-  <td>How many times to try to reconnect with master.</td>
+  <td>How many times to try reconnect with master when an RPC fails.</td>
 </tr>
 <tr>
   <td>tachyon.metrics.conf.file</td>
   <td>"${tachyon.home}/conf/metrics.properties"</td>
   <td>The file path of the metrics system configuration file.
-By default it is metrics.properties in
+By default it is `metrics.properties` in
-  the conf directory.</td>
+  the `conf` directory.</td>
 </tr>
 <tr>
   <td>tachyon.network.host.resolution.timeout.ms</td>
   <td>5000</td>
-  <td>During startup of Master and Worker processes Tachyon needs to ensure that they are listening
+  <td>During startup of the Master and Worker processes Tachyon needs to ensure that they are listening
     on externally resolvable and reachable host names.
-To do this Tachyon will automatically attempt to select an appropriate host name if one was not explicitly specified.
+To do this, Tachyon will automatically attempt to select an appropriate host name if one was not explicitly specified.
 This represents the maximum amount of time spent waiting to determine if a candidate host name is resolvable over the network.</td>